-The first step on this path is to understand where your time is currently being spent, and in particular, where you are spending time on things other than content creation and editing.
+The first step on this path is to understand how you spend your time.
+In particular, where you are you doing time other than content creation and editing?
 That means accounting for the time you spend managing pagination, numbering, referencing, and text formatting.

 If you’re interested in evaluating your own tech comm workflow, regardless of your current system or software, see my free Intro to FrameMaker online course.
-The first section of the course includes a self-assessment worksheet to help you understand the actual cost of various parts of your workflow.
+The first section of the course includes a self-assessment worksheet.
+This helps you understand the actual cost of various parts of your workflow.
 For a list of other options, see the end of this post.

-While nirvana, or the complete removal of wheel spinning and tail chasing may not be possible, I’ve found that recovering 80% of that wasted effort (time spent away from actual content creation and editing) is generally possible.
-I’ve also found that once the impediments to your content creation are removed, not only are content creators happier with what they do, but their organizations are more willing to invest in additional projects to further improve the speed and quality of production.
+Nirvana, or the complete removal of wheel spinning and tail chasing, may not be possible.
+I have been able to recover 80% of that wasted effort (time spent away from actual content creation and editing).
+To save time I removed the impediments to content creation, and made content creators happier with what they do.
+As result, organizations are more willing to invest in additional projects that improve the speed and quality of production.

 I gave a webinar on Achieving Content Nirvana for STC-SD on February 26, 2019.
 A recording is available for $5 or free to those who already registered.

-I broke up the 1.25 hour session into the following sections, so you can use this outline as a general table of contents for the webinar recording itself.
+I broke up the 1.25 hour session into several sections.
+You can use this outline as a general table of contents for the webinar recording itself.

 Why you should care about structure

-Structured content brings with it inherent benefits, but moving to a structured system can be somewhat expensive for small orgs, and payback on the initial investment may be up to a year or more.
+Structured content brings with it inherent benefits.
+Moving to a structured system can be somewhat expensive for small orgs.
+Payback on the initial investment may take up to a year or more.